A Lower-Bound on the Hochschild Cohomological Dimension: A lower bound for the Hochschild cohomological dimension

-If $k$ is of finite global dimension and $A$ is a $k$-algebra which is of finite flat dimension as a $k$-module, then for every $A$-module $M$: \end{thrm} The proof of theorem $\autoref{thrmHochschild1958}$ relies on the following lemma: \begin{lem}$ $ If $A$ is a $k$-algebra such that $fd_k(A)<\infty$ then: \end{lem} \begin{proof} For every $k$-module $M$ and every $A$-module $N$ there is a convergent third quadrant spectral sequence:
+Our first lemma is a generalization of the central theorem of \cite{hochschild1958note}; which does not rely on the assumption that $A$ is $k$-flat. \begin{lem} If $k$ is of finite global dimension and $A$ is a $k$-algebra which is of finite flat dimension as a $k$-module, then for every $A$-module $M$: \end{lem} The proof of lemma~\ref{thrmHochschild1958} relies on the following lemma. \begin{lem}$ $ If $A$ is a $k$-algebra such that $fd_k(A)<\infty$ then: \end{lem} \begin{proof} For every $k$-module $M$ and every $A$-module $N$ there is a convergent third quadrant spectral sequence:

 Moreover the adjunction $-\otimes_k A \adj Hom_A(A,-)$ extends to a natural isomorphism:

 Therefore there is a convergent third-quadrant spectral sequence:

 If $pd_A(N)<\infty$, then the result is immediate.
 Therefore assume that: $pd_A(N)<\infty$.
 If $p+q>fd_k(A)+pd_A(N)$ then either $p>pd_A(N)$ or $q>fd_k(A)$.
 In the case of th and in the latter case also.
 Therefore hence: $pd_A(M\otimes_k A)\leq fd_k(A)+pd_A(M)$.